jupyter/jupyter/docs/source/what_is_jupyter.md

 And the term "Jupyter" might refer to:

 - "Project Jupyter", the overarching umbrella project
-- The "Jupyter Notebook" or "JupyterLab" editing programs
+- The "Jupyter Notebook" or "JupyterLab" editing programs (or other Jupyter products)

 The name Jupyter comes from the three programming languages the project originally supported: Julia (ju), Python (pyt) and R (r).